VU-Programming/OOFP-snake/README.md

 * Amount of tests passed: 5.5 points
 * Use of _immutable_ gamestate: 1.5 points (see below)
-* Use of a set of points instead of a 2 dimensional array/list 0.5
+* Do not use a 2 dimensional array/list 0.5 (see below)
 * Code style 2.5 points
 Total : 10 points